 “I do not like the Gmail at all because there is no address book of contacts, the symbols mean nothing to me beside the trashcan, don’t know what the others mean.”

-Gmail is the most popular email provider in the U.S. and had over 1 billion active users worldwide.
-Gmail does indeed have Contacts and there’s an easy way to tell what each of the inbox icons represent.
+Gmail is the most popular email provider in the U.S. and has over 1 billion active users worldwide.
+Gmail does indeed have Contacts, and there’s an easy way to tell what each of the inbox icons represents.

 Let’s start with the basics.
 Here’s a look at the basic Gmail inbox with a default theme.

 To the left, you’ll see your labels/folders and to the right, your messages.

 It’s pretty clear how to create a new message; just click that big Compose button at the top left.

 Let’s check out what’s happening at the top of the inbox.
 At the very top, you have a search box where you can search your messages by sender, subject, or a phrase that’s contained in the email.
 Just type in what you’re looking for and click the magnifying glass icon.

 Let’s check the icons at the top of your inbox.
 To the far left, just below the search box, you have the select box.
 You can tick it to select every message visible on the page you’re viewing.